Islamic eschatology: Predestination

 Orthodox Islam teaches the doctrine of Qadar (قدر, aka Predestination, or divine destiny in Islam), whereby everything that has happened and will happen in the universe—including sinful human behavior—is commanded by God.
 At the same time, we human beings are responsible for our actions and rewarded or punished for them in the Afterlife.

-Qadar/predestination/divine destiny, is one of Sunni Islam's six articles of faith and is mentioned in the Quran.
+Qadar/predestination/divine destiny, is one of Sunni Islam's six articles of faith and is mentioned in the Quran in verses such as: